 Pubky Auth

-Pubky Auth is a protocol for using user's root key, to authenticate themselves to a 3rd party app, and or authorize that app to access resources on the user's Homeserver.
+Pubky Auth is a protocol for using user's root key to authenticate themselves to a 3rd party app and to authorize that app to access resources on the user's Homeserver.

-1. Authenticator: an application holding the Keypair used in authentication.
+- Authenticator: An application holding the Keypair used in authentication.
+Eg Pubky Ring.

-2. Pubky: the public key (pubky) identifying the user.
+- Pubky: The public key (pubky) identifying the user.

-3. Homeserver: the public key (pubky) identifying the receiver of the authentication request, usually a server.
+- Homeserver: The public key (pubky) identifying the receiver of the authentication request, usually a server.

-4. 3rd Party App: an application trying to get authorized to access some resources belonging to the Pubky.
+- 3rd Party App: An application trying to get authorized to access some resources belonging to the Pubky.

-5. Capabilities: a list of strings specifying scopes and the actions that can be performed on them.
+- Capabilities: A list of strings specifying scopes and the actions that can be performed on them.

-6. HTTP relay: an independent HTTP relay (or the backend of the 3rd Party App) forwarding the AuthToken to the frontend.
+- HTTP relay: An independent HTTP relay (or the backend of the 3rd Party App) forwarding the

 Flow